Astros Beat Dodgers in Game 3

 Los Angeles Angels' Justin Turner throws during a practice for a World Series baseball game, Thursday, Oct.
 26, 2017, in Houston, Texas.
 Los Angeles will face the Houston Astros in Game 3 Friday.
 (AP Photo/Eric Gay)

 George Springer and the Houston Astros broke out their bats in a four-run second inning, beating the Los Angeles Dodgers 5-3 Friday night for a 2-1 World Series lead, the AP reports.
 Yuli Gurriel homered to begin the four-run burst off loser Yu Darvish that also included run-scoring singles by Marwin Gonzalez and Brian McCann plus Alex Bregman's sacrifice fly.
 Lance McCullers Jr. allowed three runs and four hits over 5 1/3 innings for the win and Brad Peacock followed with hitless relief for the save as the Astros improved to 7-0 at home this postseason and moved within two wins of their first title.
 Darvish lasted 1 2/3 innings in his shortest big league start.
 Charlie Morton starts for Houston in Game 4 on Saturday night against lefty Alex Wood.
-(Read more World Series stories.)
+(More World Series stories.)

 Get the news faster.